Stocks end September down 9.3%, worst month since March 2020

 “At this point, it’s not a matter of if we’ll have a recession, but what type of recession it will be,” said Sean Sun, portfolio manager at Thornburg Investment Management.

-All told, the S&P 500 fell 54.85 points, or 1.5%, to close at 3,585.62 Friday, after flipping between small losses and gains through much of the day.
+All told, the S&P 500 fell 54.85 points, or 1.5%, to close at 3,585.62 Friday, after flipping between small losses and gains in the early going.
 It has now posted a weekly loss in six out of the last seven weeks.

 Higher interest rates knock down one of the main levers that set prices for stocks.
 The other lever also looks to be under threat as the slowing economy, high interest rates and other factors weigh on corporate profits.